 But, even in the midst of my shortcomings, He showed me a better way.
 The Word of God is powerful and it contains all of the practical and spiritual wisdom we need.

 The problem happens when we just read.
-Now, don’t get me wrong– reading the Bible is good and it’s far better than not trying, but power comes when we use that time for personal reflection and correction.
+Now, don’t get me wrong–reading Bible verses about overeating is good and it’s far better than not trying, but power comes when we use that time for personal reflection and correction.

-But the one who looks into the perfect law, the law of liberty, and perseveres, being no hearer who forgets but a doer who acts, he will be blessed in his doing.
+But the one who looks into the perfect law, the law of liberty, and perseveres, being not a hearer who forgets but a doer who acts, he will be blessed in his doing.

 We read, notice that something is a little out of whack, and then we try, through the power of God, to be obedient to His Word.